The Man in the Web

 Although criminal records have always been available to the public due to the Freedom of Information Act, Lexbase changed the process of getting hold of that information-from complicated bureaucratic procedures, to anonymous and easy online browsing.

 Naturally, a shitstorm took place when the site was launched.
 But Lexbase's founders failed to predict that it's pretty upsetting for people when others take the right to share their private information with the world.
 Plus, the technology behind the website wasn't advanced enough to handle the pressure.
 Within a few hours of the launch, Lexbase was hacked and crashed.
-Bahnhof hosted its servers, and became the center of attention once again.
+Bahnhof hosted its servers, and became the centre of attention once again.
 "The [founders of Lexbase] disappeared off the radar.
 We were left to act like some kind of press people for their stuff."

 Following the Lexbase crash, Karlung ended their contract and edited Bahnhof's user terms.
 "Now, there's one paragraph saying that you're not allowed to engage in 'irresponsible circulation of gatherings of personal information.'
 One thing that's always been written in the terms is that you're not allowed to run things that don't work from a technical point of view, or something that can cause us major technical problems.
 And the formalities around [Lexbase] were the fact that their net had big technological issues."

 Once the DRD was gone, Bahnhof erased all of its customers' stored data and immediately stopped the gathering of new data.
-But despite the court's ruling on EU-level, Sweden's government—which voted in favor of the DRD on a national level in 2012—did not remove the directive in the country's laws.
+But despite the court's ruling on EU-level, Sweden's government-which voted in favour of the DRD on a national level in 2012-did not remove the directive in the country's laws.

 Following Bahnhof's decision to stop the gathering of data, a conflict arose between the company and the Swedish state.
 Sweden's Post and Telephone Board ruled that the DRD would continue in Sweden regardless of what the European Court of Justice had determined.
 Karlung refused to follow the directive, and on July 8, he turned himself in-confident that the case would eventually be brought up in the European court.
 "If you're managing a telecom operator, you obviously see things that you don't necessarily see from the outside.
 I mean I see what's possible and in what ways you can use current technology to control [things]."